Simple, Healthy & Delicious Home-made Teowchew Steamed White Pomfret (潮州蒸白鲳)

 Tips: To test if the fish is cooked, use a fork to poke through the fish meat, if the fork is able to poke through easily, it means cooked.

-* Try NOT to place the side ingredients too much and right at the centre and on top of the fish while steaming to prevent uncooked fish meat.
+* Try NOT to place the side ingredients too much and right at the center and on top of the fish while steaming to prevent uncooked fish meat.
 The side ingredients on top might be too cooked, but the fish meat covered underneath might be difficult to get cooked.
 So, spread the ingredients slightly at the side.

 * You may also like to skip the salt if the salted vegetable is salty enough to taste.
 Sprinkle a little bit of sugar instead.